 - Cut into 8 triangles, place on baking sheet and brush with heavy cream.

 - Bake for 20 minutes and top with either a maple walnut glaze, cinnamon chocolate ganache or spread of butter!

 These Nanner Nut Scones can be enjoyed immediately.
 Store in an air-tight container for up to three days.

 I did notice with these banana scones, that much like banana bread they are even better the next day.
 I’m not quite sure what it is about baked banana goods, but they taste better after resting overnight.

 How to Make Scones Ahead of Time

-You can also store baked scones in the fridge up to three days, or freeze up to 3 months.
+You can also store baked scones in the fridge for up to three days, or freeze up to 3 months.
 This is without any topping.
-Just pull from the freezer the night before, microwave for about 15-30 seconds and enjoy.
+Just pull from the freezer the night before, microwave for about 15-30 seconds to warm, and enjoy.

 These banana nut scones resemble banana bread, but the airy texture and crisp crust make this a delightful treat for dessert or breakfast.